 Proposal

-As an extension for the existing text-based format for describing delay & error profiles, it is proposed to use "+" (plus sign) as a suffix to a delay value to indicate a duplicated packet.
-Note that it is not sufficient to just have a unique flag (like "-1" for packet loss) for duplication, as the first/regular packet still must have a valid delay value.
-An example of the proposed extension is shown in Figure 1.
+As an extension for the existing text-based format for describing delay & error profiles, it is not sufficient to just have a unique flag (like "-1" for packet loss) for duplication, as the original packet still must have a valid delay value.

+It is proposed to use "&" (ampersand sign) as a separator between two delay values to indicate a duplicated packet.
+The syntax for an entry in a profile would then be:

+D1&D2

+With:

+- D1: delay of the original packet

-Figure 1: Example for indication of packet duplication
+- &: indicator for duplication

+- D2: (absolute) delay of the duplicated packet

+Notes:

+- The entry shall not contain any additional characters like e.g., blanks or tabulators.

+- Only one duplicated packet is considered.
+A higher number of duplications is out of scope of this convention.

+- The delay D2 shall be greater or equal to D1 (D1 ≤ D2), i.e., the difference in delay between original and duplicated packet equals D2-D1 and has to be larger than or equal to zero.

+- The case D1 = D2 refers to instantaneous packet duplication.
+In practice, commonly used network impairment simulators will introduce a very small delay (<< 0.5 ms) to generate the duplication and to submit it to the network interface.

 Conclusion

 For the description of new delay & error profiles that will also include packet duplication, a new convention is needed to extend the current format.
 To proceed with the actual work, the source proposes to agree on a certain extension, preferably the one suggested in the present document.

 Since this (or any other) extension would become incompatible with the profiles defined in 3GPP TS 26.114 [7], the revised Annex F of TS 26.132, which will specify the new delay & error profiles, should clearly indicate this deviation.
+Other specifications using the 3GPP TS 26.114 [7] network profile format may also adapt this new convention in the future, but this is outside the scope of the eUET work item.

 References